 Re-admission to Program after Failure/Withdrawal

 A student may re-enter the Nursing Program once after withdrawal or failure.
 No student shall be re-admitted after two (2) withdrawals or failures of SAC Nursing Program courses.
 In cases of grave, extenuating circumstances, a student may file an appeal for re-admittance after two withdrawals or failures.
-An Appeal Committee will then determine re-entry.
+An Appeal Committee or Program Director will then determine re-entry.